divs1210/PredScript/README.md

 ## What

-PredScript is a statically typed functional programming language that uses predicates as types, and looks like JavaScript.
+PredScript is a strongly typed functional programming language that uses predicates as types, and looks like JavaScript.

 **!!
 BEWARE: WIP !!**